 Choose the best home internet for students

 If home learning is being done primarily by computer, then a strong internet connection is vital.
 When considering options for the best home internet for students, fiber internet from CenturyLink may be a suitable option.
-Fiber internet is considered to be very reliable, with the ability to reach speeds up to 940 Mbps, which means that the student in your home would never miss a beat.
-If you, the parent, are working from home, then you and the kids may be in need of a strong internet network to that supports all of your devices.
+Fiber internet is considered to be very reliable.
+It has the ability to reach speeds up to 940 Mbps, which means the student in your home would never miss a beat.
+If you, the parent, are working from home, you and the kids may be in need of a strong internet network that supports all of your devices.

 Make time for a break